smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
 Def.
 It also learns Leech Seed.

+- Ambipom gets Sketch as an egg move, allowing it to use exactly one move not normally in its learnset.

 - Echoed Voice now has 80 base power, hits once, and then, 2 turns later, hits again for 80 base power.
 It's like Doom Desire, except it still hits that first time.